 Most blockbuster horror flicks clock in between 90 and 100 minutes, so you could use your extra hour to enjoy an extra movie before you have to go to sleep, and hopefully not have any nightmares.
 You could also play a slasher movie drinking game to ease some of the fear.

 Most restaurants won’t be open at 2 a.m., but most fast food joints and late-night diners will still be serving food to hungry crayons and cowboys.
-Even if the place is always open, you’ll be happy for the extra hour to soak up some libations, and slate your munchies before calling it a night.
+Even if the place is always open, you’ll be happy for the extra hour to stock up on some munchies before calling it a night.

 It doesn’t matter what time you end up pouring yourself into bed — you get an extra hour of glorious sleep.
-Halloween thankfully takes place on a Saturday night, so you’ll have all of Sunday to recover anyway, but that additional hour is bound to feel doubly amazing after your night of drinking, dancing, witching, or watching.
+Halloween thankfully takes place on a Saturday night, so you’ll have all of Sunday to recover anyway, but that additional hour is bound to feel doubly amazing regardless of how you spend Halloween night.